 I love that this ice pack doesn’t sweat all over the lunchbox.
 Little Pea comes home at noon and the ice pack is still cold when I unpack her stuff, so it stays cold for at least 5 hours.

 At first, I started with the smaller LunchBots bento, but Little Pea likes sandwiches and I worried they wouldn’t fit, so I bought the bigger version too.
 LunchBots come a variety of compartment configurations, but I think 3 is perfect—it fits a variety of foods, but not so many that I have to struggle to think of what to fill each space with.
+If you’re into the zero waste kitchen thing, you will love these bentos!

 This is our most-used bento.
 I love this thing.
 It’s the perfect size for toddler lunches.
 I didn’t want to use plastic bentos or food containers and LunchBots have been working out well for us.